 A nail overlay is really helpful if you have very thin or bad-looking natural nails.

 For example, if your nails have noticeable bumps and ridges.

 And an overlay really helps to prevent the breakage of your nails and can improve the longevity of your gel manicure dramatically.

-However, sometimes a nail overlay may add a bit of bulk to the already strong and thick type of nails.
+However, sometimes a nail overlay may add a bit of bulk to already strong and thick nails.

 By the way, a nail overlay on natural nails is very useful against nail biting, as it really protects natural nails from teeth.